How to Fix Outlook Error 0x80040119: 6 Proven Methods

 If Quick Repair fails, repeat the process and pick Online Repair.
 This reinstalls Office in place (roughly 30 minutes on a 100 Mbps connection) without deleting your profiles.

 Microsoft’s Repair an Office application guide recommends Quick Repair first and states that the process doesn’t affect personal data stored in Outlook.
-In our testing on a broken Office 2021 install, Online Repair cleared 0x80040119 where scanpst could not.
+On a broken Office 2021 install, Online Repair can clear 0x80040119 where scanpst could not.

 #Use a Professional PST Repair Tool